The digest engine collects multiple trigger events, aggregates them into a single message and delivers it to the subscriber.

 After adding a digest node in the workflow editor, each node that will be below the digest node will be only triggered once in the specified digest interval.
 You can decide to send messages before adding a digest node and they will be triggered in real-time.

 Will determine how long the digest engine will wait before sending the message once created.
-You can specify the amount and the unit that best suites your needs.
+You can specify the amount and the unit that best suits your needs.

 If specified, the digest engine will group the events based on the